40ruby/ruby011/README.md

-# ruby11
-Operational tool for Infrastructure with shell script magazine.
+# Let's Create a Management Program for Infrastructure with Shell Script Magazine